GalaxyUmika/All-of-GalaxyUmika-s-Mod-Files/README.md

 # All-of-GalaxyUmika-s-Mod-Files
-This includes (almost) all my mod files that I've made.
+This includes (almost) all of my mod files I made.
 Those require NotITG to run, though.